-Independently of data protection laws, banks are subject to bank secrecy restrictions vis-à-vis their customers (individual or other customers).
+Independently of data protection laws, banks are subject to bank secrecy restrictions vis-à-vis their customers (individuals or other customers).
 These restrictions are considered to be of contractual nature.
-The standard business terms of German banks generally address these expressly, but even where there is no such express provision, German courts consider the banks to be bound by an implicit restriction.
+The standard business terms of German banks generally address these expressly, but even where there is no such express provision, German courts consider banks to be bound by an implicit restriction.
 In 1997, the German bank regulator issued a release on the securitisation of German bank assets, which also addressed bank secrecy requirements.
-The regulator took the position that bank secrecy is complied with as long as the seller bank continues to service the bank loans, because no transfer of debtor-related information to the purchaser is required.
-Where a back-up servicer is appointed, the regulator requires it to be a credit institution based within the EU or the European Economic Area.
-In any event, the regulator considers disclosure of information permissible (i) to the extent required for an effective assignment, if the purchaser receives debtor-related information in anonymised form, with the complete set of information being deposited with a neutral qualifying data trustee; and (ii) to the extent that information is "strictly technically required" to be passed on, and passed on in anonymised form, to third parties (such as rating agencies, auditing firms or trustees) that are also bound by a confidentiality obligation.
+The regulator took the position that bank secrecy is complied with as long as the seller bank continues to service the bank loans sold because no transfer of obligor-related information to the purchaser is required.
+Where a back-up servicer is appointed, the regulator generally requires it to be a credit institution based within the EU or the European Economic Area.
+In any event, the regulator considers disclosure of information permissible: (i) to the extent required for an effective assignment, if the purchaser receives obligor-related information in anonymised form, with the complete set of information being deposited with an independent data trustee; and (ii) to the extent that information is "strictly technically required" to be passed on, and passed on in anonymised form, to third parties (such as rating agencies, auditing firms or security trustees) that are also bound by a confidentiality obligation.
 Although the views expressed by the German bank regulator are not binding upon German courts, they are generally considered to be of persuasive value.
 The general view in the German market is that bank secrecy is not violated in a securitisation transaction that is structured so as to comply with the requirements set out in the 1997 release.
+In addition, the German bank regulator stated in a release in 2007 that it will consider, in light of the court decision described in question 4.4, whether the requirements set forth in the 1997 release have to be revised.

-Neither data protection nor bank secrecy is an issue where the debtor has approved the transfer of the relevant data.
+Neither data protection nor bank secrecy is an issue where the obligor has approved the transfer of the relevant data.
 Such approval may be contained in a general consent to a sale and assignment of receivables for refinancing purposes.
 Some German banks have recently amended their standard business terms to that effect.
+However, such consent is probably invalid if contained in standard business terms permitting the assumption of the entire loan contract by a purchaser, unless the purchaser is identified in the standard business terms or the obligor is given the right to terminate the loan in case the loan contract is transferred (see question 4.3 above).

-8.3 Consumer Protection.
-If the debtors are consumers, will the purchaser (including a bank acting as purchaser) be required to comply with any consumer protection law of your country?
+8.4 Consumer Protection.
+If the obligors are consumers, will the purchaser (including a bank acting as purchaser) be required to comply with any consumer protection law of Germany?
 Briefly, what is required?

-As a general rule, only the originator of the receivables (i.e., the seller) is responsible for compliance with German consumer protection laws.
-Non-compliance may affect the validity of the receivables contracts or give the debtor a rescission right.
+As a general rule, the originator of the receivables (i.e., the seller)

+is primarily responsible for compliance with German consumer protection laws.
+Non-compliance may affect the validity of the receivables contracts or give the obligor a rescission right.
 Consequently, the purchaser needs to review whether the seller has been in compliance with these laws.
 In addition, it is customary for the seller to give the purchaser corresponding representation and warranties.
-Consumer protection laws become particularly relevant in respect of loan agreements, receivables contracts entered into at the place of abode of the debtor, and receivables contracts that are based upon the seller's standard business terms.
+Consumer protection laws become particularly relevant in respect of loan agreements, receivables contracts entered into at the place of abode of the obligor, and receivables contracts that are based upon the seller's standard business terms.